-- 1 In Novell iManager, click the Roles and Tasks button . - 2 Click eDirectory Maintenance > Index Management. - 3 Select a server from the list of available servers. - 4 On the Modify Indexes page, select the indexes you want to take offline, then click Change State.
+- 1 In Novell iManager, click the Roles and Tasks button Description: Roles and Tasks button - 2 Click eDirectory Maintenance > Index Management. - 3 Select a server from the list of available servers. - 4 On the Modify Indexes page, select the indexes you want to take offline, then click Change State.